-The poor guy is having a hard time, as evidenced by the shaking.
-His tongue is swollen, and he’s now clearly hallucinating that he’s having a conversation with the impaled pig’s head (The Lord of the Flies).
+The poor guy is having a hard time.
+His tongue is swollen (might have something to do with how thirsty he felt earlier), and he's now clearly hallucinating that he's having a conversation with the impaled pig's head

 The pig's head says there's no one there to help poor Simon.
 "Only me," the pig's head says.
 "And I'm the Beast."

-The Lord of the Flies continues; he scoffs at the notion that the beast was something that you could hunt and kill.
-He says that he’s part of Simon, that he’s close, and that he’s the reason “why things are what they are” (the answer to Ralph’s question of several paragraphs ago).
+The Lord of the Flies rolls his eyes at the notion that the beast was something that you could hunt and kill.
+He says that he's part of Simon, that he's close, and that he's the reason "why things are what they are" (the answer to Ralph's question of several paragraphs ago).

-Simon feels that “one of his times is coming on” (it sounds to us like he’s about to have a seizure).
+Simon feels that "one of his times is coming on," like maybe he's about to have a seizure.

-The pig threatens that “we are going to have fun on this island,” and that everyone – and here he lists off the names of the boys – are going to “do” Simon.
-This is rather threatening.
+The pig threatens that "we are going to have fun on this island," and that everyone—and here he lists off the names of the boys—are going to "do" Simon.

-As the Lord of the Flies continues to talk, Simon feels that he’s falling into a “vast mouth.”
-He is consumed by blackness and loses consciousness.
+As the Lord of the Flies continues to talk, Simon feels that he's falling into a "vast mouth."
+He faints.